-While we’ve had to put most of our homing of cats on pause at the moment due to coronavirus (COVID-19), we’ve been working on a hands-free homing approach for some of our centres and branches.
+While we've had to put our face-to-face homing of cats on pause at the moment due to coronavirus (COVID-19), we've been working on a hands-free homing approach for some of our centres and branches.

 We want to help as many cats as possible by freeing up space in our centres for emergency cases, as well as helping some of our cats who have been with us longer to find a lovely new home.
 We're also keen to provide potential owners with their purrfect match.

 Rest assured, we’ve put in extensive procedures to ensure carefully controlled rehoming without putting adoptees or our employees at risk of infection.

 While we can’t guarantee you will be taking your cat home straight away, you’ll begin the adoption process in anticipation of your new arrival.